juliaguida/oystercard/battle_ships/battle_ships.md

 **Here is a list of things your game must be able to do**:

-- Initialize a new game with two players
+- Initialise a new game with two players
 - Allow a player to place ships on their own board
 - Allow a player to shoot at their opponent's board
 - Allow a player to see where on their opponent's board they have hit and missed ( _but not see his opponent's ships_).
 Is there a rudimentary way to do this in 'irb'?